-Robert Goldman is Louis C. James Scholar; co-director, Center for Human Rights and Humanitarian Law; faculty director, the War Crimes Research Office; and professor of law.
-He holds expertise in international and human rights law; U.S. foreign policy; terrorism; and law of armed conflict.
+Robert Goldman is a Louis C. James Scholar, co-director of the Center for Human Rights & Humanitarian Law, faculty director of the the War Crimes Research Office, and professor of law.
+He holds expertise in international and human rights law, U.S. foreign policy, terrorism, and law of armed conflict.
 From 1996 to 2004 he was a member of the Organization of American States’ Inter-American Commission on Human Rights, and its president in 1999.
 From July 2004 to July 2005, Goldman was the UN Human Rights Commission's Independent Expert on the protection of human rights and fundamental freedoms while countering terrorism.
 In October 2005, the International Commission of Jurists named him one of the eight jurists on the Eminent Jurists Panel on Terrorism, Counter-Terrorism and Human Rights.
-He is author of The Protection of Human Rights: Past, Present and Future (1972); co-author of Middle East Watch's book, Needless Deaths in the Gulf War, a 1991 publication that assessed civilian casualties during the 39-day air campaign and assigned responsibility for violations of the laws of war; and coauthor of The International Dimension of Human Rights: A Guide For Application in Domestic Law (2001).
+In 2008, Goldman was elected Commissioner and member of the Executive Committee of the International Commission of Jurists.
+He is author of The Protection of Human Rights: Past, Present and Future (1972); coauthor of Middle East Watch's book, Needless Deaths in the Gulf War, a 1991 publication that assessed civilian casualties during the 39-day air campaign and assigned responsibility for violations of the laws of war; and coauthor of The International Dimension of Human Rights: A Guide For Application in Domestic Law (2001).
 He is also the author of scores of reports, papers and articles on human rights and humanitarian law related issues.

 Claudio Grossman is the Dean of American University Washington College of Law, Professor of Law and the Raymond Geraldson Scholar for International and Humanitarian Law.
 Since his appointment as Dean in 1995, WCL has further developed its intellectual creativity, pursuing numerous and exciting initiatives such as dual degree programs, summer and semester abroad programs, local summer programs and institutes, the LL.M. in Law and Government Program, LL.M. in Advocacy, new LL.M. specializations, joint LLM/MBA degree, the S.J.D.
 Program, the Supervised Externship Program, the Center on International Commercial Arbitration, the Intellectual Property Program, new clinics, and integrated sections and electives within the first year curriculum.

 Juan Méndez is a Visiting Professor of Law at American University Washington College of Law and the current UN Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
-He also serves as an advisor on crime prevention to the Prosecutor of the International Criminal Court.
 He is also Co-Chair of the Human Rights Institute of the International Bar Association.
-Until May 2009 he was the President of the International Center for Transnational Justice (ICTJ) and in the summer of 2009 he was a Scholar-in-Residence at the Ford Foundation in New York.
+He previously served as an advisor on crime prevention to the Prosecutor of the International Criminal Court, the President of the International Center for Transnational Justice (ICTJ), and as a Scholar-in-Residence at the Ford Foundation in New York.
 Concurrent with his duties at ICTJ, the Honorable Kofi Annan named Professor Méndez his Special Advisor on the Prevention of Genocide, a task he performed from 2004 to 2007.
 A native of Argentina, Professor Méndez has dedicated his legal career to the defense of human rights and has a long and distinguished record of advocacy throughout the Americas.
 As a result of his involvement in representing political prisoners, the Argentinean military dictatorship arrested him and subjected him to torture and administrative detention for more than a year.
 During this time, Amnesty International adopted him as a “Prisoner of Conscience.”
 After his expulsion from his country in 1977, Professor Méndez moved to the United States.
 For 15 years, he worked with Human Rights Watch, concentrating his efforts on human rights issues in the western hemisphere.
 In 1994, he became general counsel of Human Rights Watch, with worldwide duties in support of the organization’s mission, including responsibility for litigation and standard setting activities.
 From 1996 to 1999, Professor Méndez was the Executive Director of the Inter American Institute of Human Rights in Costa Rica, and between October 1999 and May 2004 he was Professor of Law and Director of the Center for Civil and Human Rights at the University of Notre Dame, Indiana.
 Between 2000 and 2003 he was a member of the Inter-American Commission on Human Rights of the Organization of American States, and served as its President in 2002.